and Booting Windows from an Extended Partition

 At mid-2013 prices you probably paid $100 for that extra 1TB disk, even though you didn't actually need it until two years later.
 Now that one of your disks has failed you've got to replace it, but because of mirroring the replacement must be the same size as the remaining original disk.
 A 1TB disk in 2015 cost around $70, so for a total cost differential of $100+70, you're back up and running . . . albeit, still with 1TB of usable storage space.

 OTOH, what if you had chosen a non-RAID configuration back in 2013?
-You would have initally saved $100, and would not now be limited to a 1TB replacement or prevented from exploring other disk sizes.
+You would have initally saved $100 by not buying the second disk, and would not now be limited to a 1TB replacement or prevented from exploring other disk sizes.
 In 2015 a 3TB disk might cost only around $110.
 So for $110 you'd be back up and running with 3TB of space vs. the RAID system's 1TB for $170.

 And that's after only two years.
 The price disparity keeps increasing the longer it goes before a disk failure occurs.